 Averted/Inverted in Red vs. Blue.
 Due to the show's massively comedic violence, the characters can withstand all manner of physical punishment (including super-powered punches, 800-foot falls, and being smashed in the crotch with a concrete divider) with only mild-to-moderate discomfort.
 Bullets, however, are one of the few things that can reliably and seriously injure a character.
 Even the Freelancer Super Soldiers can be seriously harmed by just a couple bullet hits, since they don't have energy shields like SPARTANs do.

 The Demons in The Salvation War could soak up a lot of small arms fire.
 Their thick skin could take up over a clip of 5.56×45mm NATO rounds, meaning that infantry had little protection on their own against the Baldericks.
 The solution?
 Use bigger bullets.

-One Treehouse of Horror episode on The Simpsons involved aliens attacking a disarmed human populace with bats and slingshots.
+The Simpsons second Treehouse of Horror episode involved aliens attacking a disarmed human populace with bats and slingshots.
 It parodied the above line: "Your superior intellects are no match for our puny weapons."